russss/graphview/README.md

 ## Usage

+Graphview needs to be served from a webserver to work.

 Check out example-config.json for how to configure.
-It needs to be served from a webserver to work.
-It will try and load config.json by default; you can override using ?config=filename.json.
+It will try and load `config.json` by default; you can override using `?config=filename.json`.

 ## Credits